OvermindDL1/bucklescript-tea/README.md

 ### Starter-Kit

-The example project is available in a [starter kit](https://github.com/tcoopman/bucklescript-tea-starter-kit)
+There is a fantastic starter kit made by tcoopman that supports rollup combining of the files and a built-in server for testing, see and get it at: [tcoopman's starter kit](https://github.com/tcoopman/bucklescript-tea-starter-kit)